MUSIC AUSTRALIA

 • Discoverability and working with digital service providers and radio networks to support Australian contemporary music.

-Your application will be ineligible if it does not include support material providing evidence of your matched funding, and your budget spreadsheet.
+Your application will be ineligible if it does not include support material providing evidence of your matched funding.

 We strongly advise you to include evidence of confirmed activity (such as letters and invitations).